schluppeck/learningMatlab/aToZ-intro/09-nestedLoops.md

 <details><summary>Hint - linear indexing</summary><p>

-Look up / google *linear indexing* and remind yourself how that can be used to "address" a particular element in the table/matrix.
+Look up / google <emph>linear indexing</emph> and remind yourself how that can be used to "address" a particular element in the table/matrix.

 </p></details><br>